Dantong88/bagfile_analysis/README.md

 git clone https://github.com/Dantong88/bagfile_analysis_tool
 cd bagfile_analysis_tool
 ```
-Then, put your bagfile and supported .csv file into the folder and save it like:
+Then, put your bagfile (user can use any bagfiles as input for demo test) and supported .csv parameter file into the folder and save it like:
 ```
 bagpy_analysis_tool/
 ├── LICENSE